-Do gears and pulleys come with the required fixing screws?
+Do Meccano gears and pulleys come with the required fixing screws?

-I want to order nuts and bolts, which should I choose?
+I want to order Meccano nuts and bolts, which should I choose?

-What are the standard hole sizes, spacing and threads?
+What are the standard Meccano hole sizes, spacing and threads?

-Meccano holes are all 4.1mm in diameter, and are spaced at ½" (12.7mm), with some modern parts having extra holes to give a ¼" (6.3mm) spacing..
+Plain holes in all Meccano parts are all 4.1mm in diameter, and are spaced at ½" (12.7mm), with some modern parts having twice as many holes to give a ¼" (6.3mm) spacing.
 Meccano axles are a running fit in the holes, and are 4.06mm in diameter.
 This is actually an old Imperial SWG (Standard Wire Gauge) size 8.
 All Meccano threads are 5/32 BSW (British Standard Whitworth).
 Again, this is an old imperial size, which is around the same size as an M4 metric thread, but the two threads are not compatible with each other.

-What size are the Standard and Narrow strips?
+What sizes are the Standard and Narrow Meccano strips?